Newton Stewart

-Newton Stewart (Gd: Baile Ùr nan Stiùbhartach) is a former burgh town in the historical county of Wigtownshire in Dumfries and Galloway, southwest Scotland.

-The town is on the River Cree with most of the town to the west of the river, and is sometimes referred to as the "Gateway to the Galloway Hills".
+Newton Stewart (Gd: Baile Ùr nan Stiùbhartach) is a market town and former burgh in Dumfries and Galloway, Scotland.
+Historically part of Wigtownshire, The town is on the River Cree with most of the town to the west of the river, and is sometimes referred to as the "Gateway to the Galloway Hills".
+It had a population of 3,954 in 2022.

 The main local industries are agriculture, forestry and tourism.
 The town hosts a local market, and a number of services to support the farming industry.
 There are many mountain biking trails in the area.
 Newton Stewart lies on the southern edge of the Galloway Forest Park, which supplies many jobs to the town.
 Newton Stewart is 7 mi from Scotland's book town Wigtown.